morteng/SF4/CONVENTIONS.md

 - **Sensitive Data Protection**:
   - Do not hard-code sensitive information in the codebase.
-  - Ensure the `.env` file is excluded from version control.
+  - Ensure the `.env` file is excluded from version control via `.gitignore`.
 - **Environment Variables Handling**:
   - Provide clear error messages if essential environment variables are missing.
   - Prevent the application from starting if critical configurations are not set.